"The more you know about the past, the better prepared you are for the future"

 Key Stage 3

 Students in Years 7, 8 & 9 receive four 60 minute lessons per fortnight.
-All year groups receive homework once over the two week timetable, as is the policy at Whitcliffe.
 Students are taught in mixed ability groups in KS3.
 Progress is tracked and monitored by the department to provide additional support and intervention.
 Students receive a number of assessments throughout a year to track their progress.

 Key Stage 4